quiver-dev/quiver-analytics-godot-plugin/README.md

 ### Cleaning up before exiting the game

-Before you quit the game, you have to tell the plugin to send a configurable "Quit game event" and flush any outstanding events.
+Before you quit the game, you can tell the plugin to send a configurable "Quit game" event and flush any outstanding events.
 To do that, write this code anywhere you are exiting the game:

 `await Analytics.handle_exit()`

 Note that SceneTree.quit() will immediately exit the game so you want to make sure you wait for the above call to finish before calling the quit() function.

+#### _Note for web and mobile games:_

+If you are developing a web or mobile game, it might be difficult to call `handle_exit()` since you don't always have the option to run operations when a player backgrounds the app or closes the tab.
+To work around this, we have added some special logic to automatically add 'Quit game' events.
+Note that the timing of this event is an estimate and might be up to a minute off the actual quit time.

 ## Advanced Usage
 The following is not required, but you do have additional functionality if you need it.